orangejuice/blog/data/activity/book-内向性格的竞争力-2016/record.en.md

   subtitle: Susan Cain / 2016 / CITIC Press
 ---

-Currently, this is the most comprehensive explanatory book on introversion that I've read.
-It's worth understanding, with numerous and relatable examples that make me feel less alone and less unique.
-Regrettably, the translation leaves much to be desired, with sentences that are hard to decipher and an overall strong translation taste - quite a letdown.
+Currently, this is quite a thorough explanation book about introversion I've read, offering valuable insights.
+The examples are plentiful and many resonate with my experiences, making me feel I'm not alone or unusual.
+Unfortunately, the translation is mediocre at best; some sentences are awkward and the overall translation feels too literal, which detracts from the experience.